Azure-Samples/cognitive-services-node-sdk-samples/README.md

 1. Navigate through the console app to play with the examples.
 If a sample ends prematurely and does not return results, please make sure the service-key being used is valid for that service.

 To see the code of each example, simply look at the examples in the Samples folder.
 They are written to be isolated in scope so that you can see only what you're interested in.
-You can also run the individual samples directly:
-    ```
-    node <path to sample>
-    ```